// Security Assessments

 Our Approach

 We scope every assessment against your actual threat profile — the specific threat actors likely to target your sector, your size, and your data.
-Assessments are prioritised by real-world exploitability, not theoretical severity scores.
+We prioritise findings by real-world exploitability, not theoretical severity scores.

 We work with your team, not against them.
-Findings are briefed before the final report so nothing in the written output is a surprise.
+We brief findings before the final report so nothing in the written output is a surprise.

 Report Standards

-Every finding is documented with: confirmed evidence of exploitability, business impact in plain language, and a clear remediation path.
-We don't pad reports with low-value theoretical findings.
-Executives get a dashboard summary; your technical team gets the detail they need to fix things.
+Every finding includes confirmed evidence of exploitability, business impact in plain language, and a clear remediation path.
+No padding with low-value theoretical findings.
+Executives get a dashboard summary; your technical team gets the detail they need to act.

 Frequently Asked Questions